mucsci-students/2020sp-420-ascii_shrug/USERGUIDE.md

 "-r" RelType [ID]             : will create relationships from classname to all ID with type RelType``

+(Note that removing relationships does not requre a type)

 Fields, Methods, and Relationship types